samtools/tabix/pairs_format_specification.md

     * Required columns (columns 2-5): Required columns cannot have a missing value.
       * `chr1, chr2, pos1, pos2`
       * Missing values for reserved columns: a single-character dummy (‘.’)
-    * Reserved optional column names: Column positions are not reserved for the reserved optional column names.
+    * Reserved optional column names: The positions of these columns are not reserved.
       * `frag1`, `frag2` (restriction enzyme fragmenet index used by juicer)
 * Header
   * Header lines begin with '#' and must appear before the data entries.
 Relative positions of header lines are not determined, except the first line that specifies the format.